-All three of our doctors received Webster technique certification through the International Chiropractic Pediatric Association (icpa4kids.com); Webster technique is a very specific type of prenatal chiropractic adjustment focusing on the mother's pelvis.
+All of our female chiropractors received Webster technique certification through the International Chiropractic Pediatric Association; Webster technique is a very specific type of prenatal chiropractic care adjustment focusing on the mother's pelvis.
 Here is the definition from ICPA's website:

 "The Webster Technique is a specific chiropractic sacral analysis and diversified adjustment.
 The goal of the adjustment is to reduce the effects of sacral subluxation/ SI joint dysfunction.
 In doing so, neuro-biomechanical function in the pelvis is facilitated.